hernandez87v/emuflight.github.io/features/CRSF-LQ.md

 * Also, it isn't necessary but I always set in the Failsafe tab the AUX 4 Line to "Set" 1000.
 If you leave it with the Hold flag you won't see the LQ to 0 if you shut down your transmitter
 * LQ will be displayed in DJI osd between 0 and 100.
 In my tests I never saw it dropping below 90 at 25mw power output, so I guess you should turn around and come back if you drop below 70-75

-Thank you @CesiumSalami for help and feedback of this wiki.
+Thank you @CesiumSalami for help and feedback of this Documentation.

 ***